-When valid GPS data is available and Synthetic Vision is licensed on a SkyView display, the PFD features integrated Synthetic Vision.
+When valid GPS data is available, the PFD features integrated Synthetic Vision.
 Synthetic Vision displays the terrain directly ahead of the aircraft.
 Terrain is graphically represented in sectional chart color variations which represent topographical elevations and water features.
 Terrain is textured with a subtle checkerboard pattern to aid in identifying aircraft movement.

-Starting in software version 13.0, terrain alerting is available and is toggled on or off in the PFD>MODE>TERR ALERT menu.
+In software version 13.0 and later, terrain alerting is available and is toggled on or off in the PFD>MODE>TERR ALERT menu.
 When enabled, terrain that is an immediate threat is colored red.
 Terrain that is potentially a threat is colored yellow.
 The coloring algorithm is different than yellow and red indications on the map and is only shown on terrain relatively close to the aircraft.